 Our Visioning Committee has compiled and analyzed our Vision Survey responses, which offered a great deal of thoughtful and insightful information, and led to the creation of this beautiful word cloud of frequently-mentioned, inspiring words:

 Next, the Visioning Committee will be hosting small group gatherings with members of the congregation to discuss questions related to our parish culture.
 Join in these conversations (two different questions each week) after 7:45 worship and at 10:10 am in the Fellowship Hall on the three Sundays after Easter: April 23, April 30, and May 7.
-In addition, our Day of Discernment (where we, as a congregation, will discuss all the visioning data gathered) will be held on Saturday June 3.
+In addition, our Day of Reflection and Discernment (where we, as a congregation, will discuss all the visioning data gathered) will be held on Saturday June 3.
 Please save these dates so that you can continue to participate as we “Capture God’s Vision for the Future of St. James’ Church.”

 Join us on Tuesday April 4 at 7:00 pm in our Fellowship Hall for the Ninth Annual Loudoun County Pet Remembrance Candle Lighting Ceremony, as we celebrate and honor all beloved pets and companion animals who have passed on, are lost, or have been separated from their families.
 All human family members are invited to attend, but please leave any four-legged friends at home!
 Whether you attend or not, participate in the ceremony of the Roll of Honor, a slide show with the reading of the names of our pet angels, by submitting a jpeg image of your pet to be included to firstname.lastname@example.org by Wednesday March 29.
 Contact Bill Tyrrell with any questions at email@example.com.